Tagged "personal"

 Organizing a Bookshelf with Multivariate Analysis

 I have recently moved from Pune to Delhi.
 I had spent only a year in Pune, having moved there from Mumbai, where I lived for three years.
 Whenever I move, the bulk of my luggage consists of books and clothes.
 My stay in Pune was just a transition, so I never bothered to unpack and store all my stuff too carefully.
-Thus, a corner of my bedroom in my Pune apartment always looked like this: The actual volume of books that I carried from Pune to Delhi is about twice of what is seen in the picture.
+Thus, a corner of my bedroom in my Pune apartment always looked like this: My first image

 Read more...